 We took considerable care to develop data collection methods that allow for apples-to-apples comparisons between authenticators.
 This report highlights conditions that complicate these comparisons and explains the implications for our results.
 We also checked for month-to-month variations in the data to ensure the general trends were consistent over time.

 Summary of key findings

 MFA adoption continues its upward trajectory

-As of January 2024, MFA adoption climbed to Government and Education, saw above 5% year-66% among Okta workforce users, and 91% of over-year growth in adoption, and this may further administrators use MFA. increase with recent U.S. executive orders (EOs) and regulatory changes.
+As of January 2024, MFA adoption climbed to 66% among Okta workforce users, and 91% of administrators use MFA.